Eliesmbr/k0s-ansible/README.md

 This script is largely based on the extensive and outstanding work of the contributors of [k3s-ansible](https://github.com/k3s-io/k3s-ansible) and, of course, [kubespray](https://github.com/kubernetes-sigs/kubespray).
 I put it together to learn about Ansible and the new single binary and vanilla upstream Kubernetes distro [k0s](https://github.com/k0sproject/k0s).

-For the quick creation of virtual machines, I have added a script that provisions a bunch of nodes via multipass and another script that generates an Ansible inventory from the created instances.
+For the quick creation of virtual machines, I have added a script that provisions a bunch of nodes via multipass

 ## How to run this.